cake-build/website/input/docs/getting-started/setting-up-a-new-frosting-project.md

 The `HelloTask` and `WorldTask` class can be deleted.

-Create a new class `CleanTask` for the task for cleaning the directory:
+Create a new class `CleanTask` for cleaning the directory:

 ```csharp
 [TaskName("Clean")]